gui11aume/starcode/README.md

   **--print-clusters**

-     Adds a third column to the starcode output, containing the sequences associated with each cluster.
+     Adds a third column to the starcode output, containing the sequences that compose each cluster.
 By default, the output contains only the centroid and the counts.

   **--seq-id**

-     Shows the clustered sequence numbers (1-based) following the original input order.
+     Shows the input sequence order (1-based) of the cluster components.

+#### Input files:
 Single-file mode:

   **-i or --input** *file*